ragnarhulskamp/ansible-role-dkim/README.md

 Role Variables
 --------------
-  - admin_email: The email address of the admin
+  - dkim_admin_email: The email address of the admin
   - dkim_selector: The name of the dkim selector
   - dkim_domains: List of domain names for which keys have to be signed.